 Depending on the client who orders the maid service work order, there may be additional tasks related to cleaning that you need to complete.
 Make sure you include a specific list of the services you will be providing with your bid.
 Otherwise, you may find yourself being asked to complete a comprehensive and thorough clean that extends way beyond what you budgeted for.
 List both what is included and what is not included.

-Alongside the traditional maid services or cleaning services you may want to offer also more complete property preserving services like:
+Alongside the traditional maid services or cleaning services you may want to offer also more complete property preservation services like:

 - Washing the walls, removing any graffiti or signs of vandalism and painting